-Officer Curtis supervises probationers on the Intensive Supervision caseload, including all individuals who’ve been granted a Judicial Release.
+Officer Burnett supervises probationers on the Intensive Supervision caseload, including all individuals who’ve been granted a Judicial Release.
 She is a Re-Entry Court Officer and works to assist probationers re-entering into the community from periods of incarceration including, but not limited to, time spent in state prisons.
-Officer Curtis’ duties also include the completion of Presentence Investigations for the Court, involving collection of Victim Impact Statements, determination of restitution, conducting interviews with offenders and providing the Court an overview of their social and criminal histories.

-In addition to her caseload supervision, Officer Curtis is a trained Thinking for a Change facilitator and has facilitated cognitive behavioral groups following the Courage to Change and Criminal and Addictive Thinking curricula.
+In addition to her caseload supervision, Officer Burnett is a certified Thinking for a Change facilitator and has facilitated cognitive behavioral groups following the Courage to Change and Criminal and Addictive Thinking curricula.
 She also serves as a facilitator for the Wayne County Adult Probation Book Group, providing community service hours for probationers who participate in a 12-week reading group.
+She is also a certified Crisis Intervention Team (CIT) Officer.

-Officer Curtis earned her Bachelor of Science Degree in Criminal Justice from Ashland University in 2008.
+Officer Burnett earned her Bachelor of Science Degree in Criminal Justice from Ashland University.